You're reading docs for Nextly Alpha. APIs may change between releases.

 OptionTypeDefaultDescription

-bucketstringrequiredS3 bucket name
+bucketstringrequiredS3 bucket name.

-regionstringrequiredAWS region (use 'auto' for R2)
+regionstringrequiredAWS region (use "auto" for R2).

-endpointstring--Custom endpoint for S3-compatible services
+endpointstring--Custom endpoint for S3-compatible services (R2, MinIO, Spaces, etc.).

-forcePathStylebooleanfalseUse path-style URLs (required for MinIO, Supabase)
+forcePathStylebooleanfalseUse path-style URLs (https://endpoint/bucket/key).
+Required for MinIO and Supabase.

-signedUrlExpiresInnumber3600Signed URL expiry in seconds
+signedUrlExpiresInnumber3600Signed URL expiry in seconds.

-Vercel Blob Storage Adapter
+Vercel Blob adapter

 pnpm add @nextlyhq/storage-vercel-blob